 - Oral Polio Vaccine (OPV O) at birth, 6 weeks, 10 weeks, and 14 weeks.

 When Should You Get Your Baby Vaccinated

 As mentioned above, the first vaccine for baby will be administered right at birth, including BCG, HB1, and OPV Oral vaccine.
-After this, you will need to discuss with your baby's paediatrician the benefits of vaccines, why are vaccines important, which of the IAP vaccines you want to opt for, the vaccination details, a baby vaccination chart to follow.
+After this, you will need to discuss with your baby's pediatrician the benefits of vaccines, why are vaccines important, which of the IAP vaccines you want to opt for, the vaccination details, a baby vaccination chart to follow.

-In most cases, the hospital or the paediatrician will provide you with a vaccination schedule with dates and the WHO growth chart for your baby's height, weight, and head circumference.
+In most cases, the hospital or the pediatrician will provide you with a vaccination schedule with dates and the WHO growth chart for your baby's height, weight, and head circumference.
 All you need to do is follow this chart and get your baby vaccinated on the date mentioned in the schedule.

 Why Are Vaccinations Important for A Newborn Baby

 As a parent, the well-being and health of our children become our priority and our duty.
 Vaccinations to protect them are a part of that well-being too.
 Here are reasons why a vaccination program is important for your baby.

 - It can save a life – Kids are born with very low immunity, and even the most common infections that do not bother the adults can be life-threatening for babies.
 Thus, vaccinations can save their life.

 - It eliminates chances of dreadful diseases – For years now, India has not had any new polio cases.
 Many such dreadful diseases can be avoided by administering proper vaccination.

 - It is economical – Prevention is better than cure.
 Not all viruses and infections that vaccines prevent are life-threatening, but it can be an expensive and painful treatment if a newborn or infant catches it.